Jeznar/GitRepo/jez-lib/readme.md

 ---
 ### pairEffects(subject1, effectName1, subject2, effectName2)

+Alternatively it can be called as **pairEffects(effect1.Uuid, effect2.Uuid)**.
+This seems avoids possible ambiguities caused by multiple effects with the same name.
+Though, it can be tricky to nab those uuid's for the effects.

 Add a macro execute line calling the macro "Remove_Paired_Effect" which must exist in the macro folder to named effect on the pair of tokens supplied.

 Note: This operates on effect by name which can result in unexpected results if multiple effects on a an actor have the same name.
 Not generally an issue, but it might be.